Volunteer at the Library

 At this time, the Library does not accept Court-Mandated Community Services assignments.

 - Apply - Complete an application and drop if off at any library location.

 - Interview - The Volunteer Coordinator will schedule potential volunteers for an interview.

 - Attend Orientation - Accepted volunteers will be scheduled to attend an orientation session.

-- Volunteer - Receive a volunteer assignment that is perfect for you!
+- Volunteer - Receive an exciting volunteer assignment!

 Committed community volunteers with a love of the Library.

 - Repair and maintenance of library materials

 - Assist the public with basic computer usage

 - Currently only accepting applications for volunteers ages 15-17